 What Is a Rotator Cuff?

 The rotator cuff is the name given to the four muscles and tendons that surround your shoulder joint.
 Its main responsibility is to ensure the shoulder's ability to exhibit a wide range of motion.
 In fact, the shoulder has a wider range of motion than any other joint in your body.
-It's for this reason that a healthy rotator cuff is vital for allowing you to perform hundreds of tasks everyday, including something as simple as lifting your arm.
+It's for this reason that a healthy rotator cuff is vital for allowing you to perform hundreds of tasks every day, including something as simple as lifting your arm.

 What Happens When a Rotator Cuff Tears?

-A tear occurs when one of the four tendons are injured, either from repetitive use (wear and tear), or a traumatic injury such as seen in our clients who have been involved in a forceful motor-vehicle accident.
+A tear occurs when one of the four tendons are injured, either from repetitive use (wear and tear), or a traumatic injury such as seen in our clients who have been involved in a forceful motor-vehicle wreck.

 Insurance companies will often try to claim that a torn rotator cuff is a result of degenerative conditions or wear and tear, however, we have helped hundreds of clients across the country recover for a torn rotator cuff injury that was clearly a result of a car accident.